-Forest Schools - To improve children's readiness to learn particularly in the EYFS in relation to fine motor skills, vocabulary development and managing relationships.
-Children have developed skills needed in order to ensure they are ready to learn inside and outside the classroom.
+Forest Schools - To improve children's readiness to learn particularly in the EYFS in relation to fine motor skills, vocabulary development and managing relationships. inside and outside the classroom.
 They have improved fine motor skills, vocabulary and social skills.
 PE Hub will continue to be used to support the planning and delivery of PE.
 Teachers (including new staff) continue use PE Hub effectively, ensuring clear skills progression across the year groups and better outcomes for pupils.
 Staff offer a broader range of high quality sports clubs.
 Qualified coaches to lead weekly sessions with the children covering a range of sports, staff (including support staff) to observe, team teach for CPD.
 In house development of capacity through team teaching with qualified PE lead.
-PE has been taught by some TAs with training and support from sports coaches CB, MM, RB Support staff are now more confident in supporting the teaching of PE, leading to better pupil performance in lessons.
+CB, MM, RB Support staff are now more confident in supporting the teaching of PE, leading to better pupil performance in lessons.
 Whilst Mote Park was a really successful experience we feel that it wasn't cost effective in order to reach a wider range of pupils.
 Maintain the broad range of sports clubs to include Netball, athletics and rounders.
 Expand the taster sessions on offer to pupils.
 Promote clubs, especially to pupils who don't always participate through fully funding these for target groups.
 Club participation continues to grow.
 Children visited Mote Park and experienced: paddle boarding, rowing, peddle boats and kayaking.
 More pupils take part in after school clubs, especially those in receipt of pupil premium.
 Interschool and potentially federation competitions and fixtures to be organised.
 Children have visited other venues and experienced taking part in a competition as part of a team or individually.